guradeshdhillon/CreditWise-AI/README.md

 ## Explainability

-The project uses two layers of explainability:
+The project uses two layers of explainability.

 **SHAP (SHapley Additive exPlanations).** A `shap.TreeExplainer` is built on a background sample of the training data and persisted as `shap_explainer.pkl`.
 At inference time, per-instance SHAP values are computed for all 27 features and returned with every prediction.
 Positive SHAP values indicate factors that push toward approval; negative values indicate factors that push toward rejection.
 Global SHAP summary plots (beeswarm and bar) are generated and saved to `saved_models/plots/` during training.

 **Claude AI (LLM explanation).** The `/api/v1/explain` endpoint sends a structured prompt to the Anthropic Claude API that includes the full application details, the prediction outcome, and the top 8 SHAP contributors.
-The prompt instructs Claude to respond as a senior loan officer and write a 2-3 sentence plain-English explanation, identify the single most impactful factor, and provide exactly 3 improvement tips (or 2 maintenance tips if approved).
+The prompt instructs Claude to respond as a senior loan officer and write a 2–3 sentence plain-English explanation, identify the single most impactful factor, and provide exactly 3 improvement tips (or 2 maintenance tips if approved).
 The response is parsed as JSON.
 If the API key is absent or the call fails for any reason, a deterministic rule-based fallback explanation is returned instead.

 ---